This Portuguese marinated carrot salad is a flavour explosion ready to level up every meal.

 - 30 g coriander - also known as cilantro

 - 50 ml red wine vinegar

 - 100 ml olive oil

-- Meanwhile, chop the coriander and pop in a large jar with a tight fitting lid.
-Add the vinegar, oil and garlic and shake well to mix.
+Meanwhile, chop the coriander and pop in a large jar with a tight fitting lid.
+The jar needs to be watertight as you’ll be shaking the contents regularly.

-- When the carrots are ready, take them out of the hot water with tongs, and slice them about 5mm thick.
+When the carrots are ready, take them out of the hot water with tongs, and slice them about 5mm thick.

-The oil may coagulate when cold so remove from the fridge about 30 minutes before you want to serve them.
+The oil may coagulate when cold so remove from the fridge about 30-60 minutes before you want to serve them.